-Logs, Results, and Traces
+Logs and Traces

-Logs, results, and traces give you visibility into what happens when your flows process data.
+Logs and traces give you visibility into what happens when your flows process data.
 They are accessed from the same section of the navigation and are linked together by trace GUIDs.

 • Logs record events that occur during processing – informational messages, warnings, and errors.